Morley Safer: 60 Minutes reporter

 Hewitt credited Safer with having a "great eye for stories", whether they were sympathetic or tough.
 He could write about offbeat subjects to give the show flavor, such as a piece he did in Finland about the Finns' obsession with the tango dance.
-Or he could write a hardcore report, such as one which helped save the life of a black man imprisoned in Texas.
+He could also write hardcore reports, such as one which helped save the life of a black man imprisoned in Texas.
 For that 1983 story, about Lenell Geter, a 25-year-old black aerospace engineer serving a life sentence for robbery, Safer sifted through details of the case and found factual inconsistencies and implied racial biases.
-After Safer's report was broadcast, Geter was released in 1984.
+After Safer's report was broadcast, Geter was exonerated and released in 1984.
+The story garnered numerous awards for Safer.

+In 1986, during the anti-Duvalier protest movement, CBS colleague Mike Wallace arrived in Haiti ahead of Safer to interview Jean-Claude “Baby Doc” Duvalier, effectively scooping Safer's planned interview with the soon-to-be overthrown president.
+According to Fager, the incident inspired Safer to develop his signature 60 Minutes segment, “a whimsical well-told tale that nobody could steal”.

-In addition to the Emmy he was awarded for the Gulf of Tonkin report, he also won Emmys for other 60 Minutes stories: "Pops" (1979); "Teddy Kollek's Jerusalem" (1979); "Air Force Surgeon" (Investigative Journalism, 1982); and "It Didn't Have to Happen" (Correspondent, 1982).
-In 1994 he hosted a CBS News Special, One for the Road: A Conversation with Charles Kuralt and Morley Safer, which marked Kuralt's retirement from CBS.
+Red wine sales in the United States surged 40% within a year of Safer's 1991 segment on the French diet, highlighting red wine as, according to several studies and French researcher Serge Renaud, preventing blood clot-forming cells from clinging to artery walls, which may reduce the risk of heart attack.
+The healthy beverage notion remained until thoroughly refuted, by 2023, by subsequent studies of the 2000s.
+In 1994, he hosted a CBS News Special, One for the Road: A Conversation with Charles Kuralt and Morley Safer, which marked Kuralt's retirement from CBS.

-Safer's remarks at the time of President Ronald Reagan's death brought charges of liberal bias.
+His remarks, at the time of President Ronald Reagan's death, brought charges of liberal bias.
 Safer said about Reagan: "I don't think history has any reason to be kind to him."